bhuga/hackable-slack-client/README.md

 If you'd like to do local development for assets, just add their URLs to the purpose of the `#slack-hacks` room.
 If you have joined a `#slack-hacks-dev` room, those assets will be used instead.
 Assets must come from HTTPs hosts.

+Use `cmd-alt-i` to open the web inspector to see what CSS you can add.
+Javascript is more challenging, but slack's javascript minification is not particularly aggressive, and reverse engineering is possible. `TS` is the object that everything else hangs off of, and anything ending in `sig` is a trigger.
+The examples hook into slack's javascript and might be a good starting point.